agusnt/Xeon-SP_Memory_Characterization_SPEC-CPU-2K6-2K17/perfplusplus/README.md

 * **-n**: Number of events.
 * **-o**: Path for the output file.
 * **-s**: Number of samples
-* **-c**: Name of the counters to measure, the first counter also represent the interrupt counter associated with the **-s** parameter.
+* **-c**: Name of the counters to measure, the first counter also represents the interrupt counter associated with the **-s** parameter.
-* **-r**: Use raw counter, you can only use raw counters or O.S defined counters.
+* **-r**: Use raw counter, you can only use raw counters or OS defined counters.
 * **Program args**: Command line of the program to be measure.

-The different counter that can be available to be measure can be seen with:
+The available counters can be obtained as follows:
 ```
 main -l
 ```

-**Note**: some of these counter may not available in your processor or can not be used together.
+**Note**: some of these counters may not be available in your processor or can not be used together.

 For more information, please type: